vdemeester/blog/content/posts/2019-01-26-nix-run-alias.md

 -   Nix also has built-in support for `json` : `builtins.toJSON` will marshall a _struct_ into a json file.

-Finally, avoiding conflicts at _build time_ (`home-manager switch`) is a bit tricky.
-One way to achieve it is to use `file.?.onChange` script, which is executed after [`home-manager`](https://github.com/rycee/home-manager) has updated the environment.
+Finally, to avoid conflicts at _build time_ (`home-manager switch`) I couldn't use/define a nix package, but to execute command(s) at the end of the build.
+One way to achieve it is to use `file.?.onChange` script, which is executed after [`home-manager`](https://github.com/rycee/home-manager) has updated the environment, **if** the file has changed.
 That means it's possible to check for executable files in `~/.nix-profile/bin/` for defined aliases and create those that are not there, with `nr`.
 My configuration then looks like the following.

 ```nix
 xdg.configFile."nr/default" = {